Updated on February 9, 2026.

 - Fruit (such as apples and pears)

-Other research has found that the Nordic diet may help you stay healthy as you age.
-A 2019 article in the Journal of the American Medical Directors Association found that people who ate a healthy Nordic diet were less likely to have mobility issues and disabilities as they aged than those who didn’t.
+Some research suggests that the Nordic diet may help you stay healthy as you grow older.
+A small 2019 study in the Journal of the American Medical Directors Association, for example, found that people who ate a healthy Nordic diet were less likely to have mobility issues and disabilities as they aged than those who didn’t.

-The Nordic diet may also have benefits that span generations.
-In a study of 83,800 mother-child pairs in Norway, following a healthy Nordic diet during pregnancy—with children continuing to eat that way during their early years—was found to be beneficial for cognitive development up until age 5.
+The diet's benefits may also span generations.
+In a study of 83,800 mother-child pairs in Norway, following a healthy Nordic diet during pregnancy—with children continuing to eat that way during their early years—was found to benefit cognitive development up until age 5.
 The study was published in 2022 in Nutrition Journal.

 Bring the North to you